Panandika/outfit-creation/README.md

-# outfit-creation-capstone
+# outfit-creation
-Repository untuk project capstone
+Repository untuk project aplikasi OOTD (Oufit of the Day)